Navigation

 Nested navigation sections

 Each section can contain subheadings (which can contain further subheadings).
-To represent this in navigation.yml
+To represent this in navigation.yml, you can add subheadings as the items of a section (or another subheading).

 - heading: Title of the section